github/maintainermonth/CONTRIBUTING.md

 - `type`: one of the following `podcast`, `stream`, `talk`, `meetup`, `fundraising`, `conference`, `misc`.
 - `userName`: user name or organization organizing the event.
 - `userLink`: link to user or organization profile.
-- `linkTitle`: button text with external link to the event.
 - `linkUrl`: Button link with external link to the event.

 After these fields, on the line following `---`, you can add the event description, in markdown format.